 In most cases, it is possible to reface a brick chimney.
 However, here are a few things to remember before you reface your chimney.

-- You also need to check that the chimney’s structure is still sound.
-If there is any damage to the chimney’s system, it’s best to resurface it.
+• Check that the chimney’s structure is still sound.
+You might need a professional chimney inspection for this.
+If there is any damage to the chimney system, it’s best to resurface it.

 ——